The Sky Is Falling

 “The Sky Is Falling”

 In today’s investment market, investors have seemingly become intolerant of the mere idea that the U.S. stock market (IVV) could go down at any given point in time.
-And when presented with the prospects that it might go down for various reasons at some point in the future, it sometimes garners a response that includes such expressions as “doomsday prediction” or “the sky is falling”.
+And when presented with the prospects that it might go down for various reasons at some point in the future, it sometimes garners a response that includes such expressions as “doomsday prediction” or “the sky is falling.”
 This tendency worries me on behalf of investors for a few key reasons.

-Normally when considering the possibility of a market correction, the idea is that the decline in stocks could fall anywhere in the -7% to -15% range on average over the period of several weeks to a few months.
+Normally, when considering the possibility of a market correction, the idea is that the decline in stocks could fall anywhere in the -7% to -15% range on average over the period of several weeks to a few months.
 Nothing dramatic.
 In fact, the long-term uptrend may very well remain intact despite such a pullback.
 But when discussing such a possibility, it can evoke cries of “doomsday” prognostications.

 Now if you are an investor and you feel that a short-term correction in the range of -7% to -15% is a “doomsday” prediction, it is worthwhile to revisit your investment portfolio to determine if participating in capital markets is the right decision for your lifetime savings.
 Why?
 Because such corrections used to be a regular occurrence prior to the financial crisis.

 In fact, it would be unusual if a year went by without at least one measurable pullback along the way.
 Just because such corrections have been washed away in a sea of central bank liquidity does not make considering such a possibility a “doomsday” scenario today.

 In fact, I would contend that it should be of greater concern to today’s investors that we are no longer seeing these period corrections take place.
 For if the deadwood is not being periodically burned out of the forest, it leads to the potential for an even more damaging fire at some point down the road.
 See what happened at the end of the longest bull market in history for a good example of this phenomenon.

 This leads to the next point worth emphasizing.
 Another point that investors are sometimes presented with is the potential for the onset of a new bear market at some point in the future.
 Not today, mind you, as the start of a new bear market is not imminent and there is a lot of investors that have been left off the sidelines dying to buy at least the next few dips before it's all said and done.

-But once again, simply exploring what might lead to the next bear market at some point down the road can cause some to balk at the perception of cries that the “sky is falling”.
+But once again, simply exploring what might lead to the next bear market at some point down the road can cause some to balk at the perception of cries that the “sky is falling.”

 The Sky Is NEVER Falling